-(1) An excavator who fails to comply with any provision of KRS 367.4911, or an operator who fails to comply with any provision of KRS 367.4909, shall be guilty of endangering underground facilities and may be subject to a fine of two hundred and fifty dollars ($250) for the first offense, no more than one thousand dollars ($1,000) for the second offense within one (1) year, and no more than three thousand dollars ($3,000) for the third and any subsequent offense.
+(1) An excavator who fails to comply with any provision of KRS 367.4911, or an operator who fails to comply with any provision of KRS 367.4909 may be subject to a civil penaltyof

-(2) A protection notification center that fails to comply with any provision of KRS 367.4913 shall be subject to a fine of one thousand dollars ($1,000) for each offense.
+(2) A protection notification center that fails to comply with any provision of KRS 367.4913 shall be subject to a civil penalty of one thousand dollars ($1,000) for each violation.

-(3) A person that knowingly provides false notice to a utility notification center of an emergency as defined in KRS 367.4903 shall be subject to a fine of one thousand dollars ($1,000) for each offense.
+(3) A person that knowingly provides false notice to a utility notification center of an emergency as defined in KRS 367.4903 shall be subject to a civil penalty of one thousand dollars ($1,000) for each violation.

-(4) Any person who violates any provision of the Underground Facility Damage Prevention Act of 1994, KRS 367.4901 to 367.4917, that involves damage to a facility containing any flammable, toxic, corrosive, or hazardous material or results in the release of any flammable, toxic, corrosive, or hazardous material shall be subject to a fine not to exceed one thousand dollars ($1,000) for each offense.
+(4) Any person who violates any provision of the Underground Facility Damage Prevention Act of 1994, KRS 367.4901 to 367.4917, that involves damage to a facility containing any flammable, toxic, corrosive, or hazardous material or results in the release of any flammable, toxic, corrosive, or hazardous material shall be subject to a civil penalty, in addition to the civil penalty in subsection (1) of this section,not to exceed one thousand dollars ($1,000) for each violation.
 The penalties of this subsection are not in conflict with and are in addition to civil damages for personal injury or property damage.

 (5) (a) Except as provided in subsection (6) of this section, all civil penalties recovered for a violation of this section shall be paid to the general fund of the state, county, city, or fire protection agency which issued the citation.